 Cause Solution Distorted Bath Adjust Wall Brackets / Ensure Bath is not 'Wedged' against walls / Floor is structurally sound.
-Bath should not be 'pulled' out of square into the walls using screws.
-Bath not Level Level bath as required using the bath feet.
+Bath not Level Level bath as required.
 Dirty Door Seal Wipe Seal and door with clean cloth and soapy water.
 Flattened Door Seal Occasionally a door seal may become temporarily 'flat'.
 Squeeze seal gently to allow it to return to its usual Circular profile.
 Do not leave door in locked position when not in use.
-Door Loose / not sealing Check hinges and tighten if needed.
-Baths with external handles - Adjust the two small nut and bolt on the handle which locate against the two locking latches.
-Baths with internal or external handles.
-Adjust the seat support rods or the door in/out adjustment arm next to the door by altering the large nut at the base of the adjuster.
+Door Loose / not sealing Baths with external handles - Adjust the two small nut and bolt on the handle which locate against the two locking latches.
+With a bath with a 'curved' door - use appropriately sized spanner and apply to the flats on the nylon door stops on the door-closing handle.
+Note that there is a grub screw located on the nylon stop, which needs to be loosened first.
+Turn clockwise to make door easier to close and anti-clockwise to stop weeps.
+Do not adjust too far.
+Normally adjustment should be in the ratio of the bottom stop turned twice as much as the top one.
+All other bath door handles are not adjustable.